This website requires JavaScript.

 6. Headphones

-Noise-canceling headphones help you focus and ensure clear communication.
+Noise-canceling headphones help you focus and ensure clear communication, which is why finding the best headset for working from home is so important.
 Whether you're on calls or need focus while working, headphones matter.
 Go for:

 • Active Noise Cancellation (ANC) to block household or traffic noise